Welcome to Creative History

 The History Skills and Concepts Underpinning Historical Knowledge Courses

-Historical Perspectives & Ethical Dimensions of History KS1 – KS2, 7th June 2023
+Historical Perspectives & Ethical Dimensions of History KS1 – KS2

 The Continuing Challenge of COVID-19 Impacted Teaching

-For 2022 – 2023 visits can either be in person with a condensed form of stories, object analysis and interactive activities where learners stay on their places.
-Or, for an hour or series of sessions over the internet.
+Visits can either be in person with a condensed form of stories, object analysis, and interactive activities where learners stay in their places.
+Or for an hour or series of sessions over the internet.

 Background to Creative History

-Creative History was founded in 2003, by Patricia Silver – Warner MA(Ed), for the purpose of providing history visits that promote the development of historical skills and knowledge through active learning; whilst looking to save class teachers time.
+Creative History was founded in 2003 by Patricia Silver-Warner, MA(Prim.Ed), for the purpose of providing history visits that promote the development of historical skills and knowledge through active learning whilst looking to save class teachers time.
 The School visits started in Nov 2004.

-Initially there were five characters – Cara – the Celt, Flavia – an ‘annoyed’ Roman, Isabella – a Tudor merchant’s wife , Jane the Baker – homeless after the 1666 Fire of London, and Cecilia, friend of Florence Nightingale.
+Initially, there were five characters – Cara – the Celt, Flavia – an ‘annoyed’ Roman, Isabella – a Tudor merchant’s wife, Jane the Baker – homeless after the 1666 Fire of London; and Cecilia, a friend of Florence Nightingale.

-As a historian, Patricia, wanted learners to enter a world where what they saw, touched, commented on and experienced was as close to stepping back in time as possible.
-So each character’s background, costume and set of objects were carefully researched using primary and secondary sources.
-Care was been taken to use textures, colours, materials, fabrics and techniques pertinent to the time they related to.
+As a historian, Patricia wanted learners to enter a world where what they saw, touched, commented on, and experienced was as close to stepping back in time as possible.
+So, each character’s background, costume, and set of objects were carefully researched using primary and secondary sources.
+Care has been taken to use textures, colours, materials, fabrics and techniques pertinent to the time they related to.
 Research included visiting museum exhibits, studying collections, experimenting with techniques, reading archaeology reports, exploring papers at the National archives, recreating clothing and objects.

-So much time was spent in the British Museum looking at and recording early Egyptian jewellery that security were convinced a heist was being planned!
+So much time was spent in the British Museum looking at and recording early Egyptian jewelry that security was convinced a heist was being planned!
 Somewhat bemused, they were relieved to discover the copious notes were diagrams and explanations of how the intricate beads were wired to create the piece rather than notes on the cabinet locking mechanism.

-As a teacher, Patricia, wanted all the ‘bells and whistles’ she looked for when taking her class on a trip, or having a visitor in.
-Willingness to talk with those interested, share where information came from, activities where all the learners were used rather than just one or two and an experience with something to appeal to kinaesthetic, auditory and visual higher and lower order learners over the visit.
+As a teacher, Patricia wanted all the ‘bells and whistles’ she looked for when taking her class on a trip or having a visitor in.
+Willingness to talk with those interested, share where information came from, activities where all the learners were used rather than just one or two, and an experience with something to appeal to kinaesthetic, auditory, and visual higher and lower order learners over the visit.
+Although planning using preferred learning styles is considered old-fashioned today, the fun and exciting learning environment using them creates means learning happens more easily, so they still unpin Creative History days.

-Based near Southampton, the last 16 years have seen Creative History regularly working around Gloucester, London, Kent and East Sussex.
-Over a year, Creative History is likely to work with about 3,900 children across 65 schools.
+Based near Southampton, the last twenty-one years have seen Creative History regularly working around Gloucester, London, Kent and East Sussex.
 Some visits are for a specific year group only.
-Others are designed across the school so year on year children develop their object handling and historical argument skills.
-As well as school visits leading professional development days, advisory work, sourcing resources and museum work are undertaken.
-Curriculum 2014 was a challenge removing most requests for Tudors, Victorians and WWII so Marvellous Maya, Strenuous Stone Age and Fossil hunting were added to the repertoire.
+Others are designed across the school, so year on year, children develop their object handling and historical argument skills.
+As well as school visits leading professional development days, advisory work, sourcing resources, and museum work are undertaken.
+Curriculum 2014 was a challenge, removing most requests for Tudors, Victorians, and WWII, so Marvellous Maya, Strenuous Stone Age, and Fossil hunting were added to the repertoire.
+Pre-covid, over a year, Creative History was likely to work with about 3,900 children across 65 schools.
+Post-covid, I split my time between Creative History and Post Graduate Research, working towards a Ph.D.

 Favourite moments from visits include: